ben-wallis/Filtration/README.md

 ## Features

-* Quick and easy editing of item filter scripts - no direct editing of scripts required
+* Quick and easy editing and creation of item filter scripts - no direct editing of scripts required
 * Full support for all item filter attributes
 * Visual preview of colour settings
 * Copy & paste filter blocks between scripts